antheakwong/antheakwong.github.io/commissions/index.md

     - If for any reason I am unable to complete your commission, you will be refunded in full.

-- Estimated turnaround time is 1-3 weeks, depending on complexity.

 **Terms of Service:**
 - I have the right to post any commissioned work on my social media unless otherwise requested. (posts will be watermarked/lower resolution)